AmberForrester/Tetris_Game/README.md

 <p align="right">(<a href="#readme-top">top of page</a>)</p>

 ## Getting Started
-A good understanding of Python and Pygame would be beneficial to creating this project.
+A good understanding of Python and Pygame would be beneficial to helping you create this project.
 However, it is always good practice to refer to the Documentation available when developing ***any*** project.

 _Please refer to the [Python Documentation](https://docs.python.org/3/) and the [PyGame Documentation](https://www.pygame.org/docs/) for your reference._